lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-These tutorials and user guides are for DP0 delegates using the Rubin Science Platform (RSP) deployed at the Interim Data Facility (IDF; the Google cloud).
+These tutorials and user guides are for DP0 delegates using the Rubin Science Platform (RSP) deployed at the Interim Data Facility (IDF; the Google Cloud).

 Before following these tutorials, delegates should have gotten their :ref:`Delegate-Homepage-RSP-Accounts`, be familiar with this list of :doc:`/data-access-analysis-tools/rsp-warnings` and :ref:`the basic components of the RSP <Data-Access-Analysis-Tools-RSP>`, and know how and where to :ref:`get support <Delegate-Homepage-Getting-Support>`.